Better or Worse? Packers Positional Breakdown Week Into Free Agency

 With Christian Watson and Rome Doubs scheduled to be free agents, the Packers drafted Matthew Golden and Savion Williams last year.
 So, on paper, anyway, they are covered after letting Doubs sign a four-year, $67 million contract with the Patriots.
 We’ll see if they are up to the task.

 Golden will be a more explosive threat than Doubs ever was in four seasons.
 He had more receptions of longer than 30 yards last season than did Doubs.
+That will be good for the offense.
 Doubs, however, is the established red-zone and third-down player.
 The Packers will have to make up for that somehow.

 The free-agent addition of Skyy Moore might not help the offense but he could change the special teams.